 Learn the importance and benefits of breastfeeding, and discover the resources available to families for a successful experience.

-This class is offered on the first Monday of each month for expecting parents.
+This class is offered monthly for expecting parents.
 This is a perfect addition to the Childbirth in a Nutshell class or as a refresher.
 (This class is a part of the curriculum for the six-week childbirth class.)

 - Debbi Foss, RN, IBCLC, Certified Lactation Consultant